 Here is a great example:

-When making my Baked Potato Wedges, I ONLY use yellow potatoes!
+When making my Oven Baked Potato Wedges, I ONLY use yellow potatoes!
 Russet potatoes would not give the same result.
 If you love yukon golds, you will love my Greek Garlic Potato Dip or Potato German Style Potato Salad.

 If you're wondering which potatoes are best for which recipes, here is a great guide on the different types of potatoes!